Megwana/whatcamefirst/README.md

 ### Goals

+- New Vistitors to the site:

+- Regular Visitors to the site:

+- All visitors:

 ## 2. User Design Experience (UX)

 ### Conceptualisation

 ### Wireframes

+- Figma

 ### Colour Scheme

 ### Typography

+- Google Fonts

 ### Imagery

+- Pexels & Shutterstock

 ### Accessibility